 - Via Roma and Via Manno: Main shopping streets with a mix of local boutiques and international brands.

-- Local Markets: Visit markets like Mercato di San Benedetto, one of the largest covered markets in Italy, for fresh produce, seafood, and local delicacies.
+- Local Markets: Visit markets like Mercato di San Benedetto.
+It is one of the largest covered markets in Italy.
+You can find fresh produce, seafood, and local delicacies there.

 - Cuisine: Enjoy traditional Sardinian dishes such as fregola (a type of pasta), culurgiones (stuffed pasta), and seadas (a sweet pastry).